What are you going to teach, and how are you going to teach it?

 Training Your Dog Tip Ten

 Try to always finish each training session with a play session.
-That way the dog will come to associate work with a pleasant experience.
-Too many owners say that they can’t find the time to train their dog, but could tell me exactly what has happened in all the soap operas, or the latest football results, or who they bumped into in the pub.
+That way, the dog will come to associate work with a pleasant experience.
+Too many owners say that they can’t find the time to train their dog, but they could tell me exactly what has happened in all the soap operas, the latest football results, or who they bumped into in the pub.